In their Honor

 Wife of Gordon Brown, British Prime Minister

-Barbara Bush (1960s)
+Barbara Bush (miscarriage 1960s)

 First Lady